You’re already feeling a bit in over your head.

 Surely there’s an herbal concoction for buyer’s remorse and anxiety-inducing overwhelm?
 I haven’t found one yet, but I have found a good solution:

 It turns out, you really don’t need all that much to begin making herbal remedies.
-In fact, there are just 12 essentials for building your tiny apothecary.

 When you have the right herbs and supplies, you can mix and match and make the best use out of all their properties to create some incredibly effective remedies.